PuzzleDude98/scratch/index.md

 <br>
  <button onclick="window.location.href = 'dinosaur';">Dinosaur Drop</button>
 <br>
  <a href = "1097232@apps.nsd.org?subject = Scratch Project = Message">Want your project on here?
-Email me with its name and link here!
+Email me with its name and link here!</a>